tetherto/wdk-docs/blockchains/wallet-pay-btc.md

 # 🏦 lib-wallet-pay-btc

-Bitcoin payment method for the wallet library.
-Powered by Electrum. ⚡
+Bitcoin payment method for WDK.
+Powered by Electrum protocol ⚡

 ## 💼 Wallet SDK
 This library is part of the [Wallet SDK](https://github.com/tetherto/lib-wallet)